Village of Lake Linden

 WATER QUALITY DATA:

 Each year the Village is required to sample the drinking water for various contaminants.
 In 2003, the Village conducted tests on over 100 contaminants.
-The table below lists all contaminants that were detected in 2012-21.
+The table below lists all contaminants that were detected in 2012-22.
 The state allows us to monitor for certain contaminants less than annually because the concentrations of these contaminants are not expected to change frequently.
 The most recent results of these tests are included in the report.
-No violations were reported during the past year.
+2 violations were reported during the past year.

 Regulated Level Range of Sample Typical Source